-"The seven-seat Q7 is more about performance, space and status than it is about going off-road.”
+"The seven-seat Audi Q7 is more about performance, space and status than it off-road ability.”

 The Audi Q7 may now be getting on a bit (it first debuted in 2006), but is remains an imposing car.
 Inside, it offers a high driving position that gives a commanding view of the road ahead that reflects its exterior looks.
 Plus, there's no denying that the seven-seat interior is massive, even though the legroom in the last row of seats is a little tight.
 It drives along quietly, even at motorway speeds.
 The suspension can feels a bit stiff at times, making the ride too firm for real comfort, but the selection of V6 diesel engines all offer impressive performance.
 The Q7 no longer comes with a petrol option, but the 3.0-litre TDI quattro offers the best combination of performance and economy.
 The interior is hard-wearing and well built, as you’d expect from an Audi, and the Q7 comes in three specifications – entry-level SE, S line and top-of-the-range S line Plus.